frankjmontero/Study-notes/Tips&HowToLearn.md

 ## Focus on systems not goals

-The goal is you destination but rather than motivating yourself looking at that far goal and see yourself failing to get there promptly every day, create a system.
+The goal is your destination but rather than motivating yourself looking at that far goal and see yourself failing to get there promptly every day, create a system.
 Through a system you have mini-objectives you complete everyday.
 For instance, you can create a system for learning where you have to sit in front of hte computer to code for 1 hr at least everyday.
 This "goal" is more manageable and still moves you towards you end goal one step at a time.